SE-PRG/azmitool/test/environment/README.md

 If you are using existing resource group, then it is enough to have owner rights on that resource group.

 Due to Key Vault limitations, you cannot use AAD guest accounts for creating this environment.

+On your local environment (laptop or desktop machine), you do not need to have any special rights.
+Module will download and install required dependant Azure modules.

 ## Module commands